-82 National Planning Policy Framework 2019 - Paragraph 65: "Strategic policy-making authorities should establish a housing requirement figure............
-Within this overall requirement, strategic policies should also set out a housing requirement for designated neighbourhood areasthese figures should not need retesting at the neighbourhood plan examination, unless there has been a significant change in circumstances that affects the requirement."
+&lt;sup>80 NPPF 2021 - Paragraph 66: "Strategic policy-making authorities should establish a housing requirement figure.......
+Within this overall requirement, strategic policies should also set out a housing requirement for designated neighbourhood areas ........these figures should not need retesting at the neighbourhood plan examination, unless there has been a significant change in circumstances that affects the requirement."

-83 Source: East Hertfordshire District Council Housing Needs Survey 2014 by David Couttie Associates (DCA)
+Source: East Hertfordshire District Council Housing Needs Survey 2014 by David Couttie Associates (DCA)